blawggy/Pelican-Pouch/README.md

 | **Debian**       | 11      | ⚠️       | **No SQLite Support** |
 |                  | 12      | ✅︎       |        |

+## Before running script
+> [!IMPORTANT]
+> It is important that you have both Curl AND Sudo installed before running this script, as curl is needed to run the script and most sections use sudo
 ## Install Script

 ```bash